 Normally, the conversion leads to an AC ripple, where DC power is over the limits on the voltage being used in the power system.
 A capacitor is utilized here to absorb this ripple and deliver steady DC power.

-With Variable Frequency Drives, you can expect a wide range of benefits that come from delivering the most efficient option for matching the output for your electric motors.
+With VFD Systems, you can expect a wide range of benefits that come from delivering the most efficient option for matching the output for your electric motors.
 It’s important to remember that VFDs can be very complex devices that can change in cost or complexity based on your specific needs.

 Lower Energy Costs – Saving energy when full speed is not needed is one of the biggest benefits of using a VFD.
 Load demands will fluctuate, and being able to match the speed to precisely meet the load requirement can provide major savings.
 Companies that upgrade to motor control systems may save upwards of 70 percent on their energy costs.

-The Licensed Electricians at American Electric of Jacksonville have the experience and technical knowledge to install, repair of maintain any type of VFD, to meet your specific requirements.
+The Licensed Electricians at American Electric of Jacksonville have the experience and technical knowledge to install variable frequency drives provide variable frequency drive repair services to meet your specific requirements.